okteto/build/README.md

 ## Example usage

-This example runs the login action and then builds and pushes an image.
+This example runs the context action and then builds and pushes an image.

 ```yaml
 # File: .github/workflows/workflow.yml